🇵🇹 portugais

 Télécharger sur l'App Store

-Pourquoi est-ce masculine ?
+Pourquoi est-ce masculin ?

 Concreto is masculine in Portuguese because it derives from Latin "concretus" (past participle of "concrescere," meaning "to grow together").
 In Latin, "concretus" functioned as an adjective with masculine, feminine, and neuter forms depending on the noun it modified.
 When used as a masculine noun in Portuguese (referring to concrete material), it retained the masculine gender from the Latin masculine form.
 Portuguese preserved this grammatical gender through regular sound changes and inflectional patterns.